netgen/nginfocollector/README.md

 nginfocollector
 ===============

-nginfocollector is an eZ Publish legacy extension that integrates some features required to fulfill General Data Protection Regulation (GDPR) capabilities into eZ Publish legacy.
+nginfocollector is an eZ Publish Legacy extension that integrates some features required to fulfill General Data Protection Regulation (GDPR) capabilities into eZ Publish Legacy.

-This extension works with eZ Platform with legacy administration installed, also with our [AdminUI](https://github.com/netgen/NetgenAdminUIBundle) and with pure legacy installation.
+This extension works with eZ Platform with Legacy Bridge installed, using either legacy admin interface or [Netgen Admin UI](https://github.com/netgen/NetgenAdminUIBundle), and with pure legacy installation.

 After activating the extension, new features will be available in collected info: